lupyuen/zig-lvgl-nuttx/README.md

 (Observed from `make --trace`)

+Let's convert the LVGL Test App from C to Zig...

 # Auto-Translate LVGL App to Zig

 The Zig Compiler can auto-translate C code to Zig. [(See this)](https://ziglang.org/documentation/master/#C-Translation-CLI)